 What to expect after a diagnosis

-For caregivers of young children with disabilities
+For caregivers of young children with special needs

-Another milestone for many caregivers is their children's education – enrolling their child in a Special Education (SPED) school, mainstream school or even getting an exemption.
+Another milestone for many caregivers is their children's education – enrolling their children in a Special Education (SPED) school, mainstream school or even getting an exemption.
 Having a sense of what lies ahead helps you to think about your options, prepare yourself and make plans for your loved one.
 For more information on needs at each life stage, please go to Life Stages & Transitions.

 For caregivers of persons with acquired disabilities

 The impact of a loved one acquiring a disability from a serious illness or accident goes far beyond the disability itself.
 There are the immediate pressures of looking after someone who used to be fit and independent, and coping with their physical and emotional needs.
-Then there could be problems with family finances, and the challenge of juggling work and other family commitments with caregiving duties.
-All these could leave even the most loving, committed caregiver feeling impossibly stretched, overwhelmed and exhausted.
+Then there could be problems with family finances, and the challenge of juggling work and family commitments with caregiving duties.
+All these could leave even the most loving, committed caregiver feeling stretched, overwhelmed and exhausted.

-Connecting with more experienced caregivers can help – after all, these are people who are coping and surviving, and have personal expertise to share.
+Connecting with more experienced caregivers can help – after all, they are people who are coping and surviving, and have personal expertise to share.
 Some caregiver support groups are more informal; others also offer structured programmes to help caregivers.

-Persons with acquired disabilities have also successfully re-integrated into the workforce.
+Persons with acquired disabilities may have also successfully re-integrated into the workforce.
 SG Enable’s Hospital-to-Work (H2W) programme provides participants with a holistic suite of services that includes rehabilitation, personal development and skills training, and employment assistance.
 Support is coordinated through a H2W Case Manager.

 Bringing your loved ones with disabilities home from hospital

-Working with the healthcare system
+Working with healthcare providers

 Making your home conducive for caregiving and disability-friendly

-- Changing the physical space – arranging of furniture, widening doorways to create room for ambulating and carrying out care tasks
+- Changing the physical space – arranging of furniture, widening doorways to create room for ambulating and carrying out care tasks.

-- Making the HDB apartments more senior friendly.
+- Making the HDB apartments more senior-friendly.
 For more information, visit the Money Matters section of this website.

 For more information on schemes and services that support persons with disabilities, including hiring a foreign domestic worker or live-in caregiver, visit our Disability Support - Introduction page.

-Under the law, employees are entitled to certain leaves of absence; these include child care leave, maternity leave, paternity leave and more.
+Legally, employees are entitled to certain leaves of absence; these include child care leave, maternity leave, paternity leave and more.
 For more information on eligibility and entitlements for different types of leave, see below: